vdcoelho/movies/how_to_test.md

 > e.g. **Invalid Payload**: ```{"rate": 12,"title": "titanic"} ```

 ### 4- Top 10 rated movies
-This endpoint provides a list of 10 top-rated movies ordered by box office value.
-If the box office is unknown then will be put after the movies that contains the value, ordered by box office.
+This endpoint provides a list of the 10 top-rated movies ordered by box office value.
+If the movie's box office is unknown, then this movie will be put after the movies that contain the value, ordered by rating.
 > Method: GET
 > Url: `http://localhost:8080/api/v1/ratings/top10-rated`
 > Response Status: 200 (OK), 401 (Unauthorized)